Basil Smallpeice

 His final major business appointment was as a non-executive director of Lonhro, where soon after he took office, he uncovered illicit payments to Duncan Sandys and further impropriety undertaken by chief executive Tiny Rowland, who had committed company funds to projects without the agreement of the board and granted share options to other sympathetic board members.
 Smallpeice and seven fellow directors attempted to remove Rowlands from office on the grounds of his behaviour, but he managed to out-manoeuvre them by obtaining a temporary injunction preventing his removal.
 The Prime Minister Edward Heath considered Rowland's behaviour to be "the unacceptable face of capitalism" and despite support for Smallpeice and his fellow directors in the press and in the city, where they were dubbed "the straight eight", they all resigned at a subsequent extraordinary general meeting later in 1973.

-Smallpeice also held a post as an administrative advisor to the household of Elizabeth II.
-He became well known and trusted by the Queen as a result of his work with BOAC organising flights and aircraft for the Royal family, including the flight which took Princess Elizabeth to Kenya at the end of January 1952 and returned her as Queen several days later.
+Smallpeice also held a post as an administrative advisor to the household of Queen Elizabeth II.
+He became well known and trusted by the Queen as a result of his work with BOAC organising flights and aircraft for the royal family, including the flight which took Princess Elizabeth to Kenya at the end of January 1952 and returned her as Queen several days later.

 Early life

-Smallpeice was born in Rio de Janeiro, Brazil on 18 September 1906.
+Smallpeice was born in Rio de Janeiro, Brazil, on 18 September 1906.
 His father was Herbert Charles Smallpeice and his mother was Georgina Ruth Smallpeice (née Rust).
 Herbert Smallpeice was a senior clerk with the London and River Plate Bank, a British bank which conducted business in South America.
 Basil contracted malaria whilst in South America and was returned to Britain.

 He was privately schooled whilst in Britain, initially at Hurstpierpoint College, then at Shrewsbury School, before joining Bullimore and Co., an accountancy firm based in London and Norwich, as an articled clerk.
 Smallpeice qualified as an accountant in 1930, and undertook the University of London Bachelor of Commerce degree whilst training.